imran031387/mimran.github.io/_posts/articles/2017-06-24-drupal-8-themeing-part-1.md

 `gulp watch`

-and that's it you have setup your drupal 8 themeing envirment will talk next about "twig" templating engine...;)
+and that's it you have setup your drupal 8 themeing environment will talk next about "twig" templating engine...;)